lunarc/lunarc_docs/docs/aurora_modules.md

 ```
 module list
 ```
 will show you which compiler and library versions it will be using.
+Please note that after loading a toolchain a number of modules become available, that rely on components inside this specific toolchain.
+Also the defaults of many modules change to a version build with the components inside the selected foss module.

-Selecting a version of the intel toolchain is very similar, just replace foss with intel in the above examples.
+Selecting a version of the intel toolchain is very similar to selecting a foss module, just replace foss with intel in the above examples.